Troubleshooting Guide

 4. Select the 'Enable JavaScript' checkbox

-Adjusting Monitor Resolution
+Adjusting Your Monitor Resolution

 For optimum viewing, we recommend that you change your monitor resolution to at least 1024 by 768.
 For instructions on how to change your screen resolution, please select your Operating System: